How to make your website stand out from the competitors?

 Stand out with a cheerful 404 error page

-Everyone make mistakes.
-However, the ability to keep people satisfied when showing disappointing error message to them is a true mastery, which will bear fruits.
+Everyone makes mistakes.
+However, the ability to keep people satisfied when showing disappointing error messages to them is a true mastery, which will bear fruits.
 Look at these examples of creative 404 error pages and get inspired for your own.
-Use funny or just pleasant image or animation that shows your creativity and corresponds to your site’s general theme and style.
-Entertain users with a simple engaging game or quiz.
+Use a funny or just pleasant image or animation that shows your creativity and corresponds to your site’s general theme and style.
+Entertain users with a simple, engaging game or quiz.